6 Steps to Lose Weight with Hypothyroidism

 Low Metabolism

-An underactive thyroid doesn’t secrete enough T3 (triiodothyronine) and T4 (thyroxine) hormones.
+An underactive thyroid doesn’t secrete enough T3 (triiodothyronine) and T4 (thyroxine) thyroid hormones.
 T3 and T4 regulate metabolic processes at the cellular level, and limited T3/T4 production slows your overall metabolism.

 Metabolism is how fast your cells turn nutrients into energy.
 The slower the process, the fewer calories you burn at rest and during activity.
 With a slow metabolism, more stored calories turn to fat tissue.